fastvideo/gpu-camera-sample/README.md

 If you are working with images which reside on HDD, please place them on SSD or M2.

-For testing purposes you can utilize the latest NVIDIA GeForce RTX 2060, 2070, 2080ti or Jetson Nano, TX2, AGX Xavier.
+For testing purposes you can utilize the latest NVIDIA GeForce RTX 2060, 2070, 2080ti or Jetson Nano, TX2, NX/AGX Xavier.

 For continuous high performance applications we recommend professional NVIDIA Quadro and Tesla GPUs.